Trip Details

 Apo Apo 2

 This boat is a larger seven-meter steel dive boat with a fixed sunroof and single outboard engine converted for snorkelling.
 The boat’s capacity is 11 including the captain and guide.
-We normally use this boat for our larger groups (8 guests and 1 guide) as well as some premium groups, as it’s spacier than the speedier Apo Apo 1.
+We normally use this boat for our larger groups (8 guests and 1-2 guides) as well as some premium groups, as it’s spacier than the Apo Apo 1.

-Outings are planned based on weather, wind, and energy levels, with about 30–35 hours on the water per week.
-We often head out during quieter periods to avoid other boats, as Rurutu now has 5–7 operators.
+Outings are planned based on weather, wind, permits, scheduling with other boats, and energy levels, with about 30 hours on the water per week.
+As per 2025 regulations, Rurutu now has a quota of 5 boats.

 From Farm/Sea to Table